ChrstphrHll/npc_gen/students/Delja Iefyr.md

 # Delja Iefyr
 ---
 ### Description
-- Half-Elf Druid from Shadesburry Initiative
+- Half-Elf Druid from Beleriand
 - 1st year Diplomacy student in Burk
-- long curly blonde hair that's messy, Amber eyes, and Light skin
+- long wavy strawberry blond hair that's wild, Amber eyes, and Light skin
 - Is Harmonious and Risk-taking, and has Power as their ideal

 ### Organizations